1953 Gator Bowl

 The 1953 Gator Bowl was a post-season college football bowl game between the Tulsa Golden Hurricane of the Missouri Valley Conference and the Florida Gators representing the Southeastern Conference (SEC).
 Florida defeated Tulsa, 14–13.
 This was the Gators' first appearance in an NCAA-sanctioned bowl game.

 Game summary

-An extra point by Rick Casares proved the difference.
+An extra point by Rick Casares proved to be the difference.
 Florida outrushed the Golden Hurricane 233 to 182, while Tulsa outpassed the Gators 132 to 101.
-The Golden Hurricane turned the ball over twice, while Florida turned it over five times.
-This was the first Gator Bowl where more than one player was be awarded MVP honors, which was done until 2011.
+The Golden Hurricane turned the ball over twice, while Florida committed five turnovers.
+This was the first Gator Bowl in which more than one player was awarded MVP honors, a practice that continued until 2011.

+The attendance for the game was 30,015.